03 Dec Is LastPass Safe?

 In this article, we’ll share how secure LastPass is exactly and the types of security measures they implement.
 We’ll also outline why password managers are not 100% preventable from hacks (plus why you shouldn’t worry).

 How Does LastPass Work?

-LastPass works by creating a master password, also known as the LastPass vault.
+LastPass creates a master password, also known as the LastPass vault.
 This is the only password a user needs to remember.
-From there, they can store all of their passwords and other sensitive information.
+From there, they can store their passwords and other sensitive information.

 LastPass encrypts and decrypts information on a user’s local device before syncing it with LastPass servers.
 This means that even if LastPass were to be hacked, the attacker would only gain access to encrypted data, not usable passwords or logins.

 LastPass protects the contents in your LastPass vault through 256-bit AES encryption.
 This means that even LastPass representatives cannot access your information, as it is all encrypted before it ever reaches the server.

 LastPass also uses a one-way salted hash, which is an irreversible function.
 A hash substitutes your character password with numbers and letters.

 Adding extra data to the hash to make it more complex is called salting.
 LastPass does this by using the username as the salt for the master password.

 LastPass creates a salted hash by putting the username and master password into one-way functions.
 A regular person wouldn’t be able to reverse the process, even if they obtained the salted hash.
 Therefore, if an attacker somehow got their hands on the hash, they would still have no way of knowing your actual password.